 - (1) Any individual, business or organization may complete a vendor registration in order to be added to the official vendor data base.
 It is the vendor's sole responsibility to update their vendor registration information. - (2) A person, business or corporation contracting with the state shall be considered as an independent contractor and shall not be considered nor represent him/herself as an employee or agency of the state.
-A corporation must be authorized to do business in Missouri by registering with the Office of the Secretary of State before proceeding with work under a contract unless specifically exempt pursuant to section 351.572, RSMo. - (3) The Division of Purchasing and Materials Management will institute an annual fee to allow registered vendors the ability to receive automatic e-mail notification of bidding opportunities for their selected commodity/service codes through the online registration system and the ability to submit electronic bids. - (4) E-mail notification and online bidding capabilities will be limited to those vendors that have properly registered and paid the annual fee. - (5) The director, or designee, may suspend a vendor for cause.
+Unless exempt pursuant to section 351.572, RSMo, a corporation must be authorized to do business in Missouri by registering with the Office of the Secretary of State before proceeding with work under a contract. - (3) Registered active vendors will be selected from the official vendor data base and notified of bidding opportunities on a rotational basis.
+Notification is not limited to registered vendors. - (4) If a vendor fails to respond to three (3) consecutive solicitation documents for the same class of item, the vendor's registration for that specific class of item may be inactivated.
+The vendor may effect reactivation by updating their vendor registration information. - (5) The director, or designee, may suspend a vendor for cause.
 The vendor shall be mailed a formal notice of suspension outlining the reasons for, the specific conditions of, and the effective period of the suspension.
 Upon completion of the suspension period it shall be the responsibility of the vendor to request reinstatement if desired.
 A request for reinstatement should be made in writing.